Management and Interventions for Florida’s Stony Coral Tissue Loss Disease Outbreak

 - Other: 3.5%

-More information about projects that have been funded by FDEP can be found opens in a new windowhere, and those that have been completed by individual working groups can be found under each group’s link opens in a new windowhere.
+Read more about projects that have been funded by FDEP, and those that have been completed by individual working groups.

 Florida’s response is led by four agencies: FDEP, FWC, NOAA, and the National Park Service.
 However, the outbreak has necessitated an ‘all-hands-on-deck’ response, with expertise and resources being drawn from scores of organizations, including state and federal agencies, academic and research institutions, non-profit conservation organizations and zoos and aquariums throughout the US.
 A partial listing is shown at the Florida Keys National Marine Sanctuary website.